obeone/crawler-to-md/README.md

 - `--base-url`, `-b`: Filter links by base URL (default: URL's base). 🔎
 - `--title`, `-t`: Final title of the markdown file.
 Defaults to the URL. 🏷️
 - `--exclude`, `-e`: Exclude URLs containing this string (repeatable). ❌
+- `--export-individual`, `-ei`: Export each page as an individual Markdown file. 📝
 - `--rate-limit`, `-rl`: Maximum number of requests per minute (default: 0, no rate limit). ⏱️
 - `--delay`, `-d`: Delay between requests in seconds (default: 0, no delay). 🕒